-In the present case a clear conflict existed in respect of the prisoner Rogerio Tiago Lobato, who, besides being convicted by a Court, is cousin of the Minister of Justice, and was directly involved in the process of providing recommendations to the President of the Republic.
+In the present case a clear conflict existed in respect of the prisoner Rogerio Tiago Lobato, who, besides being convicted by a Court, is cousin of the Minister of Justice.
+The Minister of Justice was therefore directly involved in the process of providing recommendations to the President of the Republic.

-The fact of this close family relation, is in itself, sufficient to demonstrate a conflict of interest, as demonstrated in Oficio No. 158, of 19 May 2008, in which the Minister recommended to the Prime Minister the granting of pardon of three months to her cousin, prisoner Rogerio Lobato, knowing that the prisoner had not followed orders from the court.
+Through Oficio No. 158, of 19 May 2008, the Minister recommended to the Prime Minister the granting of clemency to her cousin, prisoner Rogerio Lobato, knowing that the prisoner did not follow court orders.
+The fact of this close family relation, is in itself, sufficient to demonstrate a conflict of interest.